phanerka/link-stash/Coding/Guides/Mod compatibility/Meadow.md

 https://github.com/6fears7/Arena-Online/tree/main

 ### Debugging
-Meadow uses [[Saves#LogOutput log|logOutput.log]] for logging.
+Meadow uses [[Logs#LogOutput log|logOutput.log]] for logging.
 If more that one instance are running in same environment, additional ``logOutput.log.N`` files will be created (where N is number of instance - 1).

 Save files are stored in same directory with RW base files:
 `%userprofile%\AppData\LocalLow\Videocult\Rain World`